mitheghost/mitheghost/README.md

 - 👋 Hi, I’m Miguel.
-My pronouns are they/them and I'm Brazilian
+I'm 20 years old, my pronouns are they/them and I'm Brazilian
 - 👀 Games and HTML programming and Design.
 I also love cinema and reading
 - 🌱 I’m currently learning Java and C#
 - 💞️ I'm looking for spaces to learn with people who know more than me